-This plan may be terminated by the CSU only as of the end of any plan year.
+The CSU may terminate this plan only as of the end of any plan year.

-Any amounts credited to your account as of the end of the plan year, that remain unclaimed through the reimbursement process by the following June 30, will be forfeited.
+Any amounts credited to your account as of the end of the plan year (including the grace period) that remain unclaimed through the reimbursement process by the following June 30 will be forfeited.